 Helcim is also transparent with its fees.
-It displays the monthly fee for its services and lists the features that are included with it.
 There are no additional fees for some of the nicer features it offers – like its virtual terminal, hosted online store and recurring payments.
 It also posts pricing for its card reader and countertop stand.

 Editor’s note: Looking for the right credit card processor for your business?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 As mentioned above, Helcim uses the interchange-plus pricing structure, and the in-person merchant rates posted on its website are lower than average.
 When evaluating interchange-plus pricing, keep in mind that the percentage rate and the per-transaction fee are the processor’s margin and will be added to the base interchange rate and card brand fee set by the credit card networks.
 Here’s how Helcim’s pricing works:

 - In-person sales accepted using a card reader have an additional fee of 0.30% + $0.8 above interchange